bertkdowns/pyomo-replace/paper/paper.md

 The intuition behind variable replacement is similar.
 There are some variables that it is easy to think of as fully defining the system; we will call them "state variables".
 They are all linearly independent.
 All other variables can be defined in terms of these state variables^[This is analogus to the concept of a *critical set* in combinatorial design theory.].
 In this example, the position of the accellerator pedal makes the most intuitive sense as the state variable, that is what you set to control the car's speed.

 It follows by definition that if all state variables are fixed in a model, then the model will be fully defined, and have zero degrees of freedom.
 Fixing any other variable would cause the system to be over-defined.
-Thus, similar to in control theory, if you want to hold some other value constant, you need to also specify a state variable to "adjust".
+Thus, similar to in control theory, if you wanted to hold the velocity constant, you need to be able to adjust the amount the accellerator pedal is depressed.
 This is the fundamental principle behind variable replacement: start with all your state variables defined, and then if you want to set something else, you must choose a state variable to "replace", or unfix.

-Starting with all the state variables fixed means you never have a under-defined model, and unfixing a state variable every time you fix something else means you never over-define your model.
+Starting with all the state variables fixed means you never have a under-defined model.
+Unfixing a state variable every time you fix something else means you never over-define your model.
 This makes it much clearer how your model is intended to be used.
 Initialisation and scaling methods also become much simpler if guesses are provided for all the state variables, as you only need to define one way to initialise/scale your model.

 ## Formal Definition of Variable Replacement Methodology